rohit-dalal/github.dorks/README.md

 # Github.dorks

-  User full github dorks for penetration testing or bug hunting.
+  Use full github dorks for penetration testing or bug hunting.